karrick/gologs/README.md

    or not working properly.

-Rather than selecting from the common five log levels, this program provides only three log levels, and adds in the concept of Tracer logging.
+Rather than selecting from the common five log levels, this program provides only three log levels, corresponding exactly to the above list, then adds in the concept of Tracer logging.

 1. User
 2. Admin